Rural Lands Offering Hidden Value

 Amy Myers: Today we've been speaking with Daryl Jones, Mississippi State University Extension Wildlife Specialist.
 I'm Amy Myers, and this has been Farm and Family.
 Have a great day.

-Recording: Farm and family is a production of the Mississippi State University Extension Service.
+Announcer: Farm and family is a production of the Mississippi State University Extension Service.